 For more information on where to begin visit Saranac Lake 6ers.

-If you enjoyed reading this post, check out and "LIKE" Tomcat's Outdoor Adventures that I post photos more frequently and revisit past adventures.
+If you enjoyed reading this post, check out and "LIKE" Tomcat's Outdoor Adventures on Facebook where I post photos more frequently and revisit past adventures.